 The AASF base was then analysed to give an idea of the differences between AASF customers and other BP customers.
 In addition to the above variables the analysis looked at regional distributions, transaction numbers and spend by day of week and time of day, recency and frequency of visits and purchasing behaviour.

-Analysis of BP’s market position showed an opportunity to increase BP’s share of wallet.
-AA Smart Fuel was shown to have an influence on customer behaviour.
-Product purchasing behaviour also revealed some interesting relationships for BP to evaluate moving forward.
+Analysis of BP’s market position showed a few valuable opportunities to increase BP’s share of wallet.
+AA Smart Fuel was shown to have a positive influence on customer behaviour and can be further leveraged with product offers and targeted communications.
+Product purchasing behaviour also revealed some interesting relationships with certain age demographics for BP to evaluate in a marketing context moving forward.